Sue: Peladon… Peladon. The name rings a bell…

-Sue: Crash-zooming the camera like that doesn’t make it any better.
+Sue: Crash-zooming like that doesn’t make it better, you know.

-Me: I can vividly remember watching this cliffhanger when I was four years old.
+Me: I vividly remember seeing this cliffhanger when I was four years old.
 It terrified me.
-I have this incredibly strong memory where I flatly refuse to visit my great-aunt after my mother told me she had a new Labrador.
+In fact, I wouldn’t visit my great-aunt when my mother told me she had a new Labrador.
 I thought she said Aggedor.
-I remember being horrified that a member of my family would have access to a monster from Doctor Who as a pet, and I refused to leave the house.
+I remember being horrified that a member of my own family would have access to a monster from Doctor Who.
 I was an easily confused child.

-Sue: The giant dick is reflecting a lot of glare.
-It’s far too shiny.
-Did somebody polish the top of its helmet before they started filming?
+Sue: The giant dick is reflecting a lot of light.
+It’s too shiny.
+Did they polish its helmet before they started filming?

-Suddenly, an electronic voice excitedly announces that there has been an unauthorised explosion in the mine.
+An electronic voice excitedly exclaims there’s been an unauthorised explosion in the mine.

 Sue: Have they got a Dalek working the switchboard?

-The Doctor claims to have returned to Peladon because he has a special interest in the planet.
+The Doctor returned to Peladon because he has a special interest in the planet.

-As Sarah investigates Peladon’s refinery, we see something mysterious lurking behind a window.
+As Sarah investigates Peladon’s refinery, something mysterious lurks behind a window.

 Sue: Am I supposed to know what that is?